Programs

 Who is involved?

-City Forest Credits (CFC) is a non-profit carbon registry that has established protocols for the development and implementation of urban forest carbon projects that seek to sequester carbon and provide social impacts and ecosystem benefits in cities and towns.
+City Forest Credits (CFC) is a nonprofit carbon registry that has established protocols for the development and implementation of urban forest carbon projects that seek to sequester carbon and provide social impacts and ecosystem benefits in cities and towns.
 CFC issues carbon credits based on their protocols and tracks the issuance, transfer, and retirement of Carbon+ Credits in a secure database.

 The Morton Arboretum, founder of the Chicago Region Trees Initiative, requested the assistance of CFC to help build a carbon credits program in the Chicago region.